Googulator/TeslaCrack/README.rst

 <http://www.bleepingcomputer.com/news/security/teslacrypt-decrypted-flaw-in-teslacrypt-allows-victims-to-recover-their-files/>`_
 that is relevant for this cracking tool:

-1. *TeslaCrypt* creates a symmetrical AES-session-key that will be used to encrypt your files,
+1. *TeslaCrypt* creates a symmetrical AES-session-key that will be used to encrypt ("lock") your files,
 2. it then asymmetrically ECDH-encrypts that AES-key and transmits the private-ECDH-key to the operators of the ransomware (but that is irrelevant here), and finally
-3. it starts encrypting your files one-by-one, attaching the encrypted-AES-key into their header.
+3. it starts locking your files one-by-one, attaching the encrypted-AES-key into their header.

-- Multiple AES-keys are generated if you interrupt the ransomware while it encrypts your files (i.e. reboot).
+- Multiple AES-keys are generated if you interrupt the ransomware while it locks your files (i.e. reboot).

 *TeslaCrack* implements (primarily) an integer factorization attack against